History of the School of Art

 Among the books published by our faculty are The Photographic Artifacts of Timothy O'Sullivan (1982), Yaxchilan: The Design of a Maya Ceremonial City (1992), The Mayan Enigma (1996), and Dogs Playing Cards: Powerbrokers of Prejudice in Education, Art and Culture (2004).
 Faculty have organized the scholarship of others around specific themes by editing journals such as Studies in Art Education and volumes such as Human Body/Human Spirit: A Portrait of Ancient Mexico (1995), Real-world readings in art education: Things your professors never told you (2000), The Church of Santa Maria Donna Regina: Art, Iconography and Patronage in Fourteenth-Century Naples (2004); Art and Architecture in Naples 1266-1713 (2010), and Death and the Afterlife in the Early Modern Hispanic World (2010).

-Texas Tech's art historians have held research fellowships at the Clark Art Institute (MA), the Center for 17th– and 18th– Centuries Studies (UCLA), the National Gallery of Art, the Center for Advanced Studies in the Visual Arts at the National Gallery of Art, the Harvard Center for the Study of World Religions, the British School at Rome, the Centro Studi sulla Civiltà del Tardo Medioevo, and have curated exhibitions at the Museo Nacional de Bellas Artes (Argentina), the Dallas Museum of Art, the National Gallery of Art, the Houston Museum of Fine Arts, and at the University Museums of Princeton, Tufts, Santa Clara, and Emory.
+Texas Tech's art historians have held research fellowships at the Clark Art Institute (MA), the Center for 17th– and 18th– Century Studies (UCLA), the National Gallery of Art, the Center for Advanced Studies in the Visual Arts at the National Gallery of Art, the Harvard Center for the Study of World Religions, the British School at Rome, the Centro Studi sulla Civiltà del Tardo Medioevo.
+Faculty have also curated exhibitions at the Museo Nacional de Bellas Artes (Argentina), the Dallas Museum of Art, the National Gallery of Art, the Houston Museum of Fine Arts, and at the University Museums of Princeton, Tufts, Santa Clara, and Emory.

 It is only with support from many generous individuals and foundations that the School of Art has been able to continuously expand its programs and their quality.
 We are particularly appreciative of the Helen Jones Foundation for the generous and sustaining support of the Landmark Arts exhibition and speaker programs, the Saturday Morning Art Project, the triennial Clay on the Wall exhibition and ceramics symposium, the many years they supported the Color Print USA exhibitions, and their substantial support of the construction of the 3D Art Annex and the Helen DeVitt Jones Ceramics Studio.
 Thanks also go to The CH Foundation for their generous and sustaining support of the Landmark Arts exhibition and speaker programs and their support of the construction of the 3D Art Annex.
 We are grateful to the many individuals who have established scholarship endowments to support student excellence in their art careers.
 Special thanks go to John F. Lott for his vision in having established the Ryla T. and John F. Lott Endowment for Excellence in the Visual Arts which supports a major exhibition, program or symposium each semester.
 Many individuals in the Lubbock community continue to support the School of Art through the efforts of the Medici Circle.
 Their membership dues and the fundraisers organized by the Medici Circle have greatly increased scholarship support in the School of Art and provide much appreciated support.